Health Canada

 • mosquitoes

-• other insects
+• other biting insects

-for aquatic larval stages, see Aquatic Non-Food (USC # 2)
+• For aquatic larval stages, see Aquatic Non-Food (USC #2)

 26. Human Skin, Clothing and Proximal Sites